- Respiratory rate is the number of breaths taken per minute.

 - internal temperature

-Alcohol is a depressant that affects the central nervous system.
+Alcohol is a depressant that affects your central nervous system.
 The effects of alcohol continue to increase the more you consume.
-Roughly four to six servings of alcohol are enough to negatively impact the functioning of your central nervous system.

-Narcotics can have a major influence on the central nervous system.
-Some drugs may act as a depressant, while others act as stimulants.
+Opioids have a depressant effect on the central nervous system.
 The effects can be seen system-wide, from blood pressure to respiration rate.

-Marijuana, hallucinogenics, and opioids are all known to affect respiratory rate.
-Deaths from opioid overdose, which claim more than 130 lives every day in the United States, are often caused by altered or dysfunctional breathing.
+Deaths from opioid overdose, which claim as many as 68,630 lives every year in the United States, are often caused by altered or dysfunctional breathing.

 Hypothyroidism is caused by an underactive thyroid gland.
 The thyroid hormone plays an important role in many body processes, including respiration.

-Hypothyroidism can weaken the muscles of the lungs, making it harder to breath.
+Hypothyroidism can weaken the muscles of the lungs, making it harder to breathe.
 This can slow down your normal respiratory rate.

 Brain injuries or stroke